masalonis/VHA-UX-Guide/README.md

 <i>An important note about security for contributors to this repository: this is a public, open source space for the sole purpose of collaborting.
-Do not store or share sensitive information such as Proteched Health Information (PHI), Personally Identifable Information (PII), credentials, etc.<i>
+Do not store or share sensitive information such as Proteched Health Information (PHI), Personally Identifable Information (PII), credentials, etc.</i>